xyziemba/Buddy-DotNET-SDK/README.md

 Please refer to [buddyplatform.com/docs](https://buddyplatform.com/docs) for more details on the .NET SDK.

+**NOTE**: The .NET SDK has recently been updated!
+Please see the [.NET 3.0 Migration](http://buddyplatform.com/docs/.NET%20SDK%203.0%20Migration) page for a quickstart guide.

 ## Introduction

 We realized most developers end up writing the same code over and over again: user management, photo management, geolocation, checkins, metadata, and other common features.
 Buddy enables developers to build cloud-connected apps without having to write, test, manage or scale server-side code and infrastructure.